crankycyclops/trogdor-pp/src/core/README.md

 # Trogdor++ Core Library

-A C++ library capable of hosting multi-player text adventures and MUDs.
+A C++ library capable of hosting text adventures and MUDs with one or more players.

 ## Dependencies